Kidney Disease FAQs

 - How many stages of kidney disease are there?

-- People on dialysis should maintain diets high in what?
+- People on dialysis should maintain diets high in protein.
+True or False?

 - People on dialysis should eat reduced amounts of potassium.
 True or False?